One Piece season 6

-The sixth season of the One Piece anime series, split into two "Sky Island" chapters, was produced by Toei Animation, and directed by Konosuke Uda based on Eiichiro Oda's manga by the same name.
-It was licensed by Funimation as the first season after 4Kids Entertainment dropped their heavily edited dubbing.
+The sixth season of the One Piece anime television series ran from February 9, 2003 through June 13, 2004 on Fuji Television.
+Directed by Konosuke Uda and produced by Toei Animation, it is based on the 24th to 32nd volumes of Eiichiro Oda's manga of the same name.
+It was licensed by Funimation as the first season dubbed in English after 4Kids Entertainment was dropped for their heavily edited dubbing.
 The sixth season deals primarily with the Straw Hat Pirates's exploration of the legendary Skypiea, a land of winged humanoids built upon clouds, where they face off against Eneru and his henchmen.

-The sixth season originally ran from February 9, 2003 through June 13, 2004 on Fuji TV and contained 52 episodes.
 The English version ran from September 29, 2007 through March 15, 2008 on Cartoon Network, airing just the first 24 in the US.
 Australia, however, continued to air new episodes and concluded the season on November 3, 2008 to January 9, 2009.
 English broadcasts of the season used the name translations established by 4Kids for the first 31 episodes; episodes 32 onward, and Home Media releases of the entire season, use Funimation's uncut naming scheme instead.

 The season uses six pieces of theme music: two opening themes and four ending themes.
 The opening theme "Hikari e" (ヒカリヘ) by The Babystars in Japanese and Vic Mignogna in English is used until episode 168, followed by "Bon Voyage" by Bon-Bon Blanco for the rest of the season.
 The ending theme "Free Will" by Ruppina in Japanese and Kristine Sa in English is used until episode 156, followed by Ruppina's "Faith" until episode 168 in Japanese, with Caitlin Glass performing the English version, "A to Z" by ZZ in Japanese and Vic Mignogna in English until episode 181 and "Tsuki to Taiyō" (月と太陽) by shela in Japanese and Stephanie Young in English for the rest of the season.
 Funimation's dub uses English versions of these songs.